Prographers/Precomputed-Culling/Documentation/articles/runtime-bake.md

 5. Assign the PrecomputedData to the correct PrecomputedArea.
    See the DemoRuntimeBakeController for an example of how to use the runtime bake system.

+**Note:** If you have a lot of objects to be considered during the bake, you can use `Tools > PrecomputedCulling > Setup meshes` to automatically add and setup PrecomputedCullingRendererId to all renderers in the scene.

 ## How it Works

 Culling data generated during the bake is saved to a zip file located at StreamingAssets/PrecomputedData/PrecomputedData.zip.
 This file contains all the baked data separated into files for each bake.
 Data is serialized by a custom serializer called SimpleTextSerializer.
 Then, while loading, the data is unpacked and deserialized.
 The culling process works exactly the same as in the case of the pre-baked data.